Selena Gomez’s ‘It Ain’t Me’ Shades Justin Bieber’s Love After The Weeknd’s Diss

 Kygo builds intensity through the acoustic guitar-backed verses, adding piano and beats before the sing-a-long big hook and infectious tropical dance turnaround.

-“Who’s gonna walk you through the dark side of the morning? / Who’s gonna rock you when the sun won’t let you sleep?”
-Selena asks in the chorus.

-Gomez goes on, “Who’s waking up to drive you home when you’re drunk and all alone? / Who’s gonna walk you through the dark side of the morning? / It ain’t me.”

 In the second verse, the lyric specifies a time period.
-“We were back to 17 / Summer nights and the libertines / Never growing up / I’ll take with me the polaroids and the memories / But you know I’m gonna leave behind the worst of us.”
+“We were back to 17.”

 As has been widely reported, Selena and Justin’s relationship began when she was 18 and he was 16.